by Matt Gibson & Erin Marissa Russell

 Cross-pollination is common for any open-pollinated plant, and can also occur with self-pollinators.
 For example, if a bee visits one tomato plant and then lands on another, it could end up cross-pollinating.
 If you are trying to save seeds and keep the seeds true, you will need to isolate your self-pollinating plants, just to be sure.

-Hybrid seeds are made by manually cross-pollinating plants.
-Hybrids are bred to increase the desired characteristics of the plants they create.
-Hybrids are made to improve yield size, create greater uniformity, improved color, increased disease resistance, and more.
+Hybrid seeds are made by manual cross pollination of plants.
+Hybrids are bred to increase specific characteristics of the plants they create.
+Hybrids are made to produce higher yields, create greater uniformity, improved color, increased disease resistance, and more.
 Hybrid seeds cannot be saved with any assurance of regularity.
 The seed from the first generation of hybrid plants does not produce true copies reliably, so new seeds must be purchased for each planting.
 Hybrid seeds are not genetically engineered.

 Home gardeners and strict heirloom growers tend to be scared off by the term hybrid.
 While heirlooms are certainly a preference, growing hybrids is not a bad thing.
 A hybrid is simply the combining of genetics from two of the same species.
 For example, if you take a red hot pepper and pollinate it with a yellow sweet pepper, the offspring (or hybrid) might be a red sweet pepper.